 First off, you want to make sure that the website you are writing for is relevant to your own website.
 If you are a skincare website if you write for an automotive website, do you think those readers will actually want to purchase your products?

-By using these proven blog writing tips, you will boost your SEO rankings, increase engagement and convert more customers easily… but if it all sounds too hard, too techy, too time-consuming or you just dont really understand how to get started… we’re here to help.
+By using these proven blog writing tips, you can boost your content’s search rankings, increase engagement and convert more customers easily… but if it all sounds too hard, too techy, too time-consuming or you just dont really understand how to get started… we’re here to help.

 Until next time, happy marketing!